 9. Wear Comfortable Shoes

 The occasional high heels are great but if you’re wearing uncomfortable shoes, the less you’ll want to be on your feet.
+Try and find comfortable shoes that will encourage you to get up and stay on your feet.

 10. Set Alarms